Shasheen8/INSIGHT_SecurePenBox/README.md

 docker run --rm -p 80:3000 bkimminich/juice-shop
 ```

----

 ### Enumeration for the localhost
 ```
 sudo ./penbox_enum.sh <TargetURL---(localhost)>
 ```

-The PenBox Enumeration carries a series of test with a common usernames and passwords list on the Web Application and presents the results in the text file and xml file.
+The PenBox Enumeration carries a series of tests with a list of common usernames and passwords on the Web Application and presents the results in a text file and xml file.
 The Test's include
 - [Nmap](https://github.com/nmap/nmap)
 - [Nikto](https://github.com/sullo/nikto)